FridayCandour/FridayCandour/README.md

-#  it's quite beautiful that programming is still a thing
+#  it's quite beautiful that programming is still a thing, at least the bots hasn't found their place yet -@fridaycandour

 <!--
 **FridayCandour/FridayCandour** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
 -->
-#- 🔭 I’m currently working on the Uiedbook JavaScript library
- and followed by the charren project,
+ 🔭 I’m currently working on the Uiedbook JavaScript library and followed by the charren project,
 It's been great expecially with the help and support I get from the Devs telegram network,